 - 1. Submit a completed application and medical history questionnaire (found in the back of this catalog). - 2.
-Pay a non-refundable application fee of \$5.00.

-- 3. Provide a high school transcript with an academic average of 2.5 or better (on a 4.0 scale). - 4.
-Submit a composite score on the Scholastic Aptitude Test (SAT) of 800 or better (the verbal and mathematical subscores must be a minimum of 360 per score) or a minimum of 80 on the Preliminary Scholastic Aptitude Test (PSAT). - 5.
+Pay a non-refundable application fee of \$5.00. - 3.
+Provide a high school transcript with an academic average of 3.0 or better (on a 4.0 scale). - 4.
+Submit a composite score on the Scholastic Aptitude Test (SAT) of 900 - 5.
 Furnish a letter from the high school principal or counselor recommending the applicant for admission to the Joint Enrollment Program. - 6.
 Submit a letter of consent from the parents or guardian. - 7.
 Achieve the minimum scores (or better) on the ABAC administered Basic Skills Examination for placement in college credit courses.